zebra314/upperControl/README.md

 Itron

 ## Project
-Building this robot to accomplish the tasks in TDK conpetition.
+Building this robot to accomplish the tasks in TDK competition.

 ## Purpose
 This ROS package is responsible for communicating between Arduino and nuc.